 Everything had been arranged, right to the last detail.
 The energy used in this preparation had nearly exhausted them and they were getting to that stage when their concern and anxiety that all would go well was overshadowing the event itself.

-In organising an event, we must be careful to ensure we act responsibly in making all the necessary arrangements, but we must be flexible enough to accept alterations to our plans that might occur unexpectedly.
+In organising an event, we need to be careful to ensure we act responsibly in making all the necessary arrangements, but we must be prepared to be flexible enough to accept alterations to our plans that might occur unexpectedly.

-Nothing puts a dampener on a function more than when the organiser, who has performed so creditably, falls apart because of some small mishap.
+Nothing puts a dampener on a function more than when the organiser, who has performed so creditably, mentally falls apart because of some small mishap or plan change.

 With all our good intentions, it’s only rarely things go exactly as planned, so we need to discipline ourselves to accept that change might happen.
 And if, and when it does, we need to have a clear mind so we can work through the changed circumstances to still provide the planned outcome.

 Perhaps when our plans are upset, we could learn to smile while we rethink our next move.
-In this way we will display our maturity, content in the knowledge that we have done our best.
+In this way we will display our maturity and be inwardly content in the knowledge that we have done our best.